 In our previous article, My Stallion is Not Settling His Mares…What Do I Do?, we discussed possible causes for the decline in a stallion’s fertility and areas of reproductive management one can investigate further to determine if the infertility can be suitably managed or resolved.
 One tool a stallion owner/manager can use to better understand the reproductive status of their stallion is to have a breeding soundness exam (BSE) performed.
 In this article, Dr. Ed Squires outlines the components of a routine BSE which include: physical exam, reproductive history, testes palpation and/or ultrasound, semen evaluation, cultures and an assessment of his sexual behavior.
-Whether the stallion passes or fails, a BSE provides valuable information on how to manage the stud and gives an indication of the number of mares he could breed.
+A BSE provides valuable information on how to manage the stud and gives an indication of the number of mares he could breed.

 Why and When to Have a Breeding Soundness Exam Performed

 There are several reasons why a BSE may be performed on a stallion:

 - Pre-purchase exam: One reason is for a pre-purchase exam.
 Ideally, all stallions should have a BSE performed prior to purchase to identify any obvious problems with reproduction anatomy, testicular parameters, sexual behavior or semen quality.
 It is recommended a stallion have a BSE prior to purchase or have the purchase be dependent upon passing a BSE exam.
 Finding out the stallion has breeding issues, or is infertile, after purchase could be a financial disaster.

 - Insurance purposes: A BSE or some form of reproductive exam and semen analysis may be required in order to secure insurance on a breeding stallion.